Weak lending highlights recovery struggle

 The figures come after mortgage lender Nationwide said prices fell at their fastest pace in two years in March, though analysts said some of the weakness in the data may have been due to the end of a temporary tax break for first-time home buyers.

-The Bank said mortgage approvals numbered 48,986 in February, well below analysts' forecasts and down from 57,899 in January.
+The BoE said mortgage approvals numbered 48,986 in February, well below analysts' forecasts and down from 57,899 in January.
 Net mortgage lending, meanwhile, eased to 1.2 billion pounds in February.

 "Does this reflect something seasonal or does it reflect perhaps the imminent expiry of the stamp duty holiday for first time buyers?
 I think time will tell," said Peter Dixon, economist at Commerzbank.
 "But I do think we shouldn't be expecting the recent upward trend in the market to continue."